-Answer-Believe the gospel; which emrequires faith in him; God requires us to accept Jesus in his meritorious relations.
+Answer-Believe the gospel; which embraces ail the facts of the general statement.
+1st.
+Man is a sinner by choice, and not by compulsion.
+2d.
+Jesus Christ in his official capacity is a sufficient and complete Savior, but he requires faith in him; God requires us to accept Jesus in his meritorious relations.

 Believing in him is acepting him for all that law.
-When we thus submit to God, He saves beliving can't save a sinner, for the devils beject Jesus as the only mediater have no more
+When we thus submit to God, He saves 1st Cerrinthians, 1: 21-To save them that bebeliving can't save a sinner, for the devils believe and are not saved.
+Let us see; what do them?
+No. He took not on him the nature devils believe in one God, and men who reject Jesus as the only mediater have no more chance for salvation than devils for whom he never died.